melsman/MoA/README.md

 After executing the above code, the result is present in variable `n49`.

-The `il2m.mlb` implementation further extend the simpler solution with an implementation of pull-arrays that maps indexes to expression monads, so as to support simple implementations of matrix-multiplication and nested reductions along different axes of a
+The `il2m.mlb` implementation further extends the simpler solution with an implementation of pull-arrays that maps indexes to expression monads, so as to support simple implementations of matrix-multiplication and nested reductions along different axes of a